pyigo/practice-nasa-api/README.md

-#this project is deployed on Netlify
+#this project is deployed on Heroku
 Runs this link in your browser

 # Getting Started with Create React App